trustfractal/did_registry_demo/README.md

   </details>

 - Let's call `currentTally` again.
-Even thugh we tried to execute a bunch of invalid votes, it should return the same results as before.
+Even though we tried to execute a bunch of invalid votes, it should return the same results as before.

   <details>
     <summary>📸 Step-by-step screenshots</summary>